Living on Campus

 Off-Campus Housing

-By your third or fourth year at Tufts, you may be ready to take the next step in the transition to full-fledged adulthood by making a move off campus.
-Medford and Davis feature free-standing homes that make for cozy and convenient temporary digs.
-The Off-Campus Housing Resource Center in the Office of Residential Life and Learning is a free service that assists students in finding housing and learning about the leasing process.
-Check out the sublet and apartment rental listings on TuftsLife to get a sense of the going rates.
+By their third or fourth year at Tufts, many students are ready to move off campus.
+Medford and Somerville feature free-standing homes that make for cozy and convenient temporary digs.
+The Off-Campus Engagement team in the Office of Residential Life and Learning assists students in finding housing and learning about the leasing process.
+Check out the sublet and apartment rental listings on the off-campus housing website to get a sense of the current rates.
+There are on-campus options for juniors and seniors – including Community Housing (CoHo) and the senior apartments in Sophia Gordon Hall – but on-campus housing is only required and guaranteed for first-years and sophomores.